Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Introduction

 The driven vdPo is a powerful model to study the quantum-classical boundary which in the classical limit show limit cycles and synchronization due to external driving while in quantum domain retains these characteristics but influenced by the quantum features.
 Several works \cite{Lee2013,Lee2014,Walter2014,Cabot2021,Kato2023,Wachtler2023,Li2025} have analyzed the behaviour of a single driven quantum vdPo and its synchronization to an external frequency of the drive.
+These studies show that a single driven quantum vdPo can exhibit phase locking to an external drive, closely resembling classical synchronization in the appropriate limit.
+At the same time, they reveal distinctly quantum features, where fluctuations and energy quantization modify the stability and sharpness of synchronization.
+Such systems provide a versatile platform to explore transitions between classical and quantum synchronization regimes under controlled driving and dissipation.
 Early studies demonstrated that a driven quantum vdPo can exhibit phase locking and synchronization plateaus despite quantum noise \cite{Lee2013,Lee2014}, while frequency entrainment and locking were identified through power spectral analysis \cite{Walter2014}.
 Classical-quantum links in synchronization have been identified in the exact dynamics of a quantum vdPo \cite{Witthaut2017}.
 The emergence of metastable phases were observed for a squeezed-driven \cite{Sonar2018} quantum vdPo where system intermittently switches between different synchronized states and is unique to quantum regime \cite{Cabot2021}.
 With Kerr nonlinearity \cite{Yurke1986}, the quantum asymptotic phase revealed signature of quantum torus synchronization where multiple frequencies lock rather than a limit cycle in the deep quantum regime \cite{Kato2023}.
-Topologically coupled vdP network showed edge-state synchronization robust to noise and disorder \cite{Wachtler2023}.
+Topologically coupled vdPo network showed edge-state synchronization robust to noise and disorder \cite{Wachtler2023}.
 Recently, an experimental implementation of a driven quantum vdPo using $^{40}$Ca$^+$ atom inside a Paul trap has been proposed, which can be a breakthrough in bringing QS to trapped ion platforms \cite{Li2025}.